Skip to Content

 spicy dolphin kottu mixture made in the wok.

-Use two wooden spoons to combine well. spend at least 3-5 minutes getting all the kottu mixture coating the paratha.
+Spend at least 3-5 minutes getting all the kottu mixture coating the paratha.

 adding the paratha strips to the dolphin kottu mixture.